hey friend,

 NEXT STEPS

-I hope you feel more prepared to build after reading this (lengthy) list of what I wish I had known before building a house.
+I hope you feel more prepared to build after reading this list of what I wish I had known before building a custom home.

-Just knowing what to look out for (and knowing that these things we discussed are NORMAL) will help you feel more confident.
+Just knowing what to look out for (and knowing that these things are NORMAL) will help you feel much more confident going in.

-And speaking of the home build budget … my husband and I *barely* went over budget when building our house (we were less than 1% over budget), and I’m here to help you do the same!
+And speaking of budget … my husband and I were less than 1% over budget when we built our home.
+And I’m here to help you do the same.

 Promise!